jovankoledin/light_phone/README.md

 # Light Phone
-A LED display that moves a lava lamp like pattern across a screen and flashes red when you get a important notification
+A LED display that moves a lava lamp like pattern across a screen and flashes red when you get a important iPhone notification.

 ## Demo
 ![Alt text](./visuals/demo.gif)